mgol/preboot/README.md

 const prebootOptions = {};  // see PrebootRecordOptions section below
 const inlineCode = getInlinePrebootCode(prebootOptions);

-// now simply insert the inlineCode into the HEAD section of your server view
+// now insert the inlineCode into a `<script>` tag just after
+// the opening tag of `appRoot` in your server view

 ```